Category Archives: Bread

 July 29, 2020

 I’ve tried my share of french toast recipes and this one makes THE BEST classic french toast!
 (I also love buttermilk french toast… you have to give it a try sometime as well.)
-What makes this recipe different from others I’ve found is the addition of flour and a generous amount of sugar to the egg batter, which helps form a sweet crust when it cooks on a buttered skillet.
+What makes this recipe different from others I’ve found is the addition of flour and sugar to the egg batter, which helps form a sweet crust when it cooks on a buttered skillet.
 And the vanilla and cinnamon add even more flavor.

 Use the best thick-sliced bread you can find.
 If you live in the Seattle area my favorite bread for french toast is the Swiss Peasant loaf made by Wild Wheat Bakery in Kent.
 It’s sold at Whole Foods, Central Market, and some other local grocery stores here.
 It also makes an awesome grilled cheese.